mvolkmann/blog/src/progressive-web-apps.md

 - Open the DevTools.
 - Click on the "Lighthouse" tab.
 - Click the "Analyze page load" button.
-- Look for the "Progressive Web App" score.
+- Click the "Progressive Web App" circle and address any issues identified.

 ## Service Workers